 If you are planning to visit Mykonos for your vacations you may have already found out that this is not just a Greek island.
 Mykonos has a lot to offer to its visitors and there are so many things to see and enjoy.
 If you are visiting only for a few days it would be essential to organize your trip so that you can see at least the most important things on the island.

-You may have heard a lot about the famous party beaches on the south – Paradise, Super Paradise, Psarou and Paraga – but there are so many more beautiful beaches on the island.
+You may have heard a lot about the famous party beaches in the south – Paradise, Super Paradise, Psarou, and Paraga – but there are so many more beautiful beaches on the island.
 Mykonos has 30 accessible beaches including organized ones, serene or crowded ones, sandy or partially rocky ones.

 If you are visiting Mykonos with your family and you are looking for a beach suitable for young kids, you should prefer beaches with shallow waters and a lot of facilities – like Agios Ioannis, Kalafatis and Platis Gialos.
 If you are traveling as a couple you may prefer a more secluded beach, like Fokos, Ftelia or Kapari.
 In case you want to try some watersports, the best beaches for you are Super Paradise, Elia, Kalafatis and Agrari.